6 Brexit outcomes

 - A general election

-A failed agreement most likely sets the stage for several weeks of more negotiations – with the onus to fall on Theresa May and her administration to revive the deal in short order.
+The stage is set for several weeks of more negotiations – with the onus to fall on Theresa May and her administration to revive the deal in short order.
 What a second attempt looks like, and the likelihood of its success is unknown.

 If renegotiations or a second attempt subsequently fails, the UK faces a difficult internal political struggle.
 Some key figureheads and institutions like Tony Blair, a former Prime Minister, and The Independent, a British newspaper, have called for a second referendum.
 Others have called for a vote of no confidence – which could lead to a new general election, a new ruling party, and a new prime minister.